laanp/Icarus_Mods/README.md

 - [Icarus - Quality of Life Mod Series - Part 3 - Teleporter, Custom Options & Clear Lens Photo Mode](https://youtu.be/Cw6RRcEYQ6c)

 ## Disclaimer
-I have been playing with these mods for quite some time now, with no problems... having said that:
 - Backup and save all user data before installing or using any mods.
 - Use at your own risk.
-- This mod was designed as standalone, and may not be compatible with other mods.
+- This mod may not be compatible with other mods, refer to the Mod Details for further mod information.
 - Ensure you are running the latest version of this mod with the latest version of Icarus.
 Hint: the _w77_ in the mod file name means mod is compatible with Week 77 Icarus release.
   The _v1...2 etc in the mod file name refers to mod enhancements or fixes within the same week release.
-- This mod changes storage cabinets & bench inventory slot sizes.
+- This mod changes some inventory/bench/storage cabinets slot sizes.
-   If you fill all slots in these benches/storage cabinets on a prospect and return to it without these mods running, you will lose all those items in those additional slots.
+  If you have a prospect with these mods running, and had filled extra slot capacities in your inventory/bench/storage cabinets, be warned that loading this prospect without the mods will result in some lost material and resources.
-- Feel free to drop me any ideas for mod changes/suggestions.
+- Feel free to drop me any ideas for mod changes/suggestions, or custom mod requests.
 - Feel free to re-distribute this mod provided recipients are directed to this Readme for mod credits and are aware of this Disclaimer and Known Bugs
 - Feel free to unpack and reassemble with your modding tools, but if repacking and distributing, remove my "laanp" name from any distribution material, and make sure you acknowledge credit to any contributing modders.